aha-oretama/spring-boot-prometheus-grafana-sample/README.md

 # spring-boot-prometheus-grafana-sample

 This is a sample for monitoring spring boot web application by using [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).
+This is based spring boot 1.5.
+If you use spring boot 2.0 or more, you should see [spring-boot-2.0-prometheus-metrics](https://github.com/aha-oretama/spring-boot-2.0-prometheus-metrics) sample.

 ## How to run